 3) Time (AKA Money)

-On the surface, this is perhaps the most trivial reason but it doesn’t take long to see how time wasted is no good for anyone; especially for you who’s running a business and wants to make every minute as productive as possible.
+It doesn’t take long to see how time wasted is no good for anyone; especially for you.
 As an example, we’ll use an exaggerated scenario from the future.
-Suppose Don runs a time-traveling company.
+Suppose Don Brown runs a time-traveling company.
 It’s his busiest time of year and he wants to explore his options with other insurance companies so he gives our Business Insurance Specialists a call.
 During the quote process, he provides the basic details of his business (name, type, address, years in business, etc.) Knowing that time travel is such a unique service, our Specialists asks Don if he has any special safety amenities in place for his business.
 Don suddenly remembers that he does!
-After all, he doesn’t want to lose a customer back in the Dinosaur era.
+After all, he doesn’t want to lose a customer back in the Cretaceous period.
 Great questions like these and others will save him time, as he won’t have to worry about calling back and rewriting his policy when he remembers the additional details of his business.

 We’ve all been in situations where details seem to escape us for the moment, and that’s ok.
 A great agent will find those details and serve you better.
-When the time comes for you to explore your options for business insurance, remember that the questions you ask, and the questions asked of you are there to give you the best service possible.
+When the time comes for you to explore your options for Business Insurance, remember that good questions give you the best service possible.

-If you are getting your feet wet in shopping for business insurance, let us help—we’re swimming in it.
+If you are shopping for Business Insurance, let us help.
 Whether it’s deciding what kind of insurance you need for a small business or wondering if you could benefit from a general liability policy, our dedicated Business Insurance Specialists are very knowledgeable in the insurance needs of businesses and are here to assist you.
 From a one-person operation to a larger company with many employees, we help businesses navigate the insurance process while helping them find the coverage and rate that best suits their business.
 Explore your options today.

 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.